Comprehensive Coordinated Early Intervening Services (CCEIS) FAQ

 - Progress monitoring of supplemental interventions provided to those students determined to need additional academic and behavioral supports to succeed in general education.

-- Travel costs generated as a result of implementing activities funded by CCEIS, such as for professional development.
+- Travel costs are generated as a result of implementing activities funded by CCEIS, such as for professional development.

-- Other activities which include professional development and educational and behavioral evaluations, services, and supports which address the factors contributing to the significant disproportionality that can be articulated to Exceptional Student Services.
+- Other activities include professional development and educational and behavioral evaluations, services, and supports which address the factors contributing to the significant disproportionality that can be articulated to Exceptional Student Services.